Bali Bucket List: 8 Unique Things to Do

 To move between different areas with your luggage, you often have the option to take a bus or shuttle.
 If there is no bus available between two regions, it is best to travel with a local driver or taxi.

 In Bali, you will find some very unique places to stay, from the most luxurious resorts to spectacular bamboo houses.
-The best bases to tick off these unique things of your Bali bucket list are Ubud, Canggu, Uluwatu, Munduk and Amed.
+The best bases to tick off these unique things on your Bali bucket list are Ubud, Canggu, Uluwatu, Munduk, and Amed.
 In all these areas, you will find a wide range of accommodations for every budget.

 Win-Win for everyone